Smithsonian/GBIF-Dataset-Explorer/README.md

 1. Download a DarwinCore zip file from GBIF
 1. Run the function `gde::load_gbif_dwc(zipfile = "000000.zip", tmpdir = "tmp")`, editing the arguments as needed

+This step might take a while, depending on the size of the download and the specs of your computer.

 ## Run the app locally

 After loading the data to the database, run the Shiny app using: